 - 5. Please ensure that you read any instructions when you access or enter the assessment.
-Many assessments will have an instructions page which will cover important information, which could include: - (a) The time limit for the assessment and submission deadline. - (b) The word limit for the assessment. - (c) The format for submitting the assessment, including if an answer sheet should be used. - (d) The requirements for referencing the assessment. - (e) Any supporting materials available in completing the assessment.

-- 6. Please ensure you use your Candidate Number and do not include your name or Student ID Number anywhere on your work unless specifically asked to, to ensure your work is marked anonymously. - 7.
+Many assessments will have an instructions page which will cover important information, which could include: - (a) The time limit for the assessment and submission deadline. - (b) The word limit for the assessment. - (c) The format for submitting the assessment, including if an answer sheet should be used. - (d) The requirements for referencing the assessment. - (e) Any supporting materials available in completing the assessment. - 6.
+Please ensure you use your Candidate Number and do not include your name or Student ID Number anywhere on your work unless specifically asked to, to ensure your work is marked anonymously. - 7.
 If you have any technical issues in accessing or submitting the assessment or problems in producing the assessment in the format requested you should contact your School for advice as soon as possible; do not leave this until after the deadline. - 8.
 Extensions and Late Submissions are not permitted for Open Book Exams or Online Exams and Tests and Exams, failure to submit by the deadline will count as a non-submission.
-If you have technical difficulties on the day of an online assessment which may prevent you from submitting in time you must contact your School as soon as possible for advice. - 9.
+If you have technical difficulties on the day of an online assessment which may prevent you from submitting in time you must contact your School as soon as possible for advice.
+Remember to take screen shots of the problems you are experiencing in case you need to provide them as evidence for an Extenuating Circumstances application the screen shot must be able to evidence the date/time - 9.
 If you are unwell or are unable to complete the assessment due to circumstances outside your control you will need to submit Extenuating Circumstance with appropriate evidence; please see Part 5(C) for further information.

-E. Academic Misconduct in Open Book and Online Assessments
+D. Academic Misconduct in Open Book and Online Assessments